Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: Modeling and Ablation Study

-We adopted the joint learning strategy to make all types of marks predicted simultaneously and make sure that different classifiers share the same low level representation so that they may benefit from each other.
-For auxiliary Chinese NLP tasks, we created a multi-step learning architecture \citep{zhang-etal-2023-survey}, which is similar to the multitask learning structure by \citet{hashimoto-etal-2017-joint}.
+We adopted a joint learning strategy to predict all mark types simultaneously, and ensured that different classifiers share the same low-level representations so that they may benefit from each other.
+For auxiliary Chinese NLP tasks, we constructed a multi-step learning architecture~\citep{zhang-etal-2023-survey}, analogous to the multi-task learning framework by~\citet{hashimoto-etal-2017-joint}.

-Figure \ref{fig3} depicts the architecture of an example model with two auxiliary tasks.
-The output embedding of BERT/RoBERTa model is first passed to the classifier of auxiliary task 1 to compute logit.
-Then, we concatenate the output embedding and the logit to form the input to auxiliary task 2.
-Finally, we concatenate the output embedding with logits from both auxiliary task 1 and auxiliary task 2 to form the final input to three main classifiers.
-The loss of model is calculated as the weighted sum of the loss coming from all auxiliary tasks and the loss coming from all main tasks, as shown below.
+Figure~\ref{fig3} depicts the architecture of an example model with two auxiliary tasks.
+The output embeddings from the BERT/RoBERTa model are first passed to the classifier of Auxiliary Task 1 to compute the logits.
+Then, we concatenate the original output embeddings with these logits to form the input for Auxiliary Task 2.
+Finally, we concatenate the output embeddings with the logits from both Auxiliary Task 1 and Auxiliary Task 2 to form the final input for the three main classifiers.
+The total model loss is calculated as the weighted sum of the losses derived from all auxiliary tasks and main tasks, as shown below.